How to cure heartburn you ask? Well, there’s no easy answer to that question.

-When you recline at night or stretch out on your favorite lounger, it is easier for the contents of the stomach to flow up into the esophagus.
-When heartburn strikes, make gravity work in your favor.
-Try standing or sitting up straight to help clear the esophagus of the acidic contents of the stomach more quickly – which will help the heartburn pass more quickly, too.
+When you recline at night or stretch out on your favourite lounger, it is easier for the contents of the stomach to flow up into the oesophagus.
+When heartburn strikes, make gravity work in your favour.
+Try standing or sitting up straight to help clear the oesophagus of the acidic contents of the stomach more quickly – which will help the heartburn pass more quickly, too.
 We also encourage a few sips of alkaline water when you begin having those symptoms.

 But standing up sleeping isn’t really an option.
 We think elevation therapy is one of the best options to avoid heartburn symptoms at night.
 There are two elements that can make a big difference in the severity and duration of your GERD symptoms.